Amy Lalonde

-Amy Ciupak Lalonde (born August 6, 1975) is a Canadian-born television and film actress from Pelham, Ontario.
+Amy Ciupak Lalonde is a Canadian-born television and film actress from Pelham, Ontario.
 She holds a degree in drama and history from Queen's University in Kingston, Ontario.

 Lalonde appears on the television channel SCREAM.
 She has made guest appearances in Mutant X, Queer as Folk, Kevin Hill, Beautiful People, Battlestar Galactica, Jeff Ltd., Love Bites and Lost Girl.
 Lalonde has appeared in numerous commercials including Molson's "It Starts Here" ad campaign as Allison the cowgirl on the airplane.
 She has been seen in commercials for Kit Kat (playing a snobby socialite daughter) as well as in a commercial for Special K cereal (as a devastated girl who just broke up with her boyfriend) and also a Leon's commercial.